-If the word OFF or the off symbol is lit on the airbag status indicator, it means that the passenger sensing system has turned off the right front passenger's frontal airbag.
-See Passenger Sensing System on page 1-61 for more on this, including important safety information.
+If the word OFF or the off symbol is lit on the airbag status indicator, it means that the passenger sensing system has turned off the right front passenger frontal airbag.
 If, after several seconds, both status indicator lights remain on, or if there are no lights at all, there may be a problem with the lights or the passenger sensing system.
 See your dealer/retailer for service.

-If the airbag readiness light in the instrument panel cluster ever comes on and stays on, it means that something may be wrong with the airbag system.
-If this ever happens, have the vehicle serviced promptly, because an adult-size person sitting in the right front passenger's seat may not have the protection of the airbag(s).
-See Airbag Readiness Light on page 3-33 for more on this, including important safety information.
+If the airbag readiness light ever comes on and stays on, it means that something may be wrong with the airbag system.
+To help avoid injury to yourself or others, have the vehicle serviced right away.
+See Airbag Readiness Light on page 3-32 for more information, including important safety information.